 Interests: My research interests include digital libraries, electronic books, and the digital representation of cultural objects.
 The data sources I've used so far are library catalogs and collections and digital library collections.
 The methods used are primarily based on the analysis of metadata and image files.
 My work is interdisciplinary because it combines library science, information science, and the study of culture.

-Interests: I will try to build upon my previous (and interdisciplinary) final theses and research topic which involved IT and Healthcare, in particular the potential of assistive technology to both support and/or stimulate dementia patients using their remaining individual memory as well as integrate their (informal) caregivers around in a home caring environment.
+Interests: IT and Healthcare, in particular the potential of assistive technology to both support and/or stimulate dementia patients using their remaining individual memory as well as integrate their (informal) caregivers around in a home caring environment.

 Interests: Social informatics, communication policy (in governments, organizations, and the socio-technical relationship it has in education), online role development in chat sessions with a primary focus on identification and the implications of it, and cyber assurance.
 Current research involves building a taxonomy to identify various leadership roles that informally immerge through interactions in online chat sessions.
 This study seeks to examine whether identifiable communicative patterns are evident through a content analysis that correlate to certain informal roles within the chat environment.
 This interdisciplinary study seeks to look at communication that has traditionally been studied in offline face-to-face settings and look at it through the lens of social informatics and social network analysis.